What are the differences between coaching pool and open water swimming?09/08/2017 News

 With open water swimming participation on the rise and more events coming up across the country, more and more swimmers are wanting to hone their skills in open water.

-And the number one question was: “What are the main differences between coaching pool and open water swimming?”
+And the number one question we get is: “What are the main differences between coaching pool and open water swimming?”

-We spoke to some of our open water experts at the IoS and Swim England and it turns out, there are quite a few!
+We spoke to some of our open water experts at the Institute of Swimming and Swim England and it turns out, there are quite a few!
 So we’ve outlined some of the key things to take into account when coaching swimmers for open water.

 Differences between coaching pool and open water swimming